Child Custody Disputes and Drug Testing

 Filing a Motion to Request a Drug Test

 It is important to understand that filing a motion for a drug test requires a good-faith showing that your spouse is indeed engaged in the active use of illegal drugs or narcotics.
 This is not a motion that should be filed in a whim.
 Why?
 Because there is no presumption in favor of ordering a drug test.
 Basically, this means that a court is not obligated to grant the motion and could simply deny the motion altogether.
-Once the motion is filed, your spouse’s attorney will likely file a response disputing the allegations raised in the motion.
+Once the motion is filed, your spouse’s lawyer will likely file a response disputing the allegations raised in the motion.
 Once the response is filed, the court will schedule a hearing and decide whether to grant or deny the drug test request.
 During a hearing, the court will likely ask you to present evidence supporting your claim that your spouse is abusing drugs or alcohol.

 Responding to Motion Seeking a Drug Test